juanpc2018/Amiga-PPC-links/README.md

 Required: /Users/YOU/Documents/FS-UAE/Hard Drives/AOS41.hdf </p>

-B) To Boot from CD, </br>
+Ba) To Boot from CD, </br>
-requires to Manually Edit the CyberStorm PPC BIOS, </br>
+requires Manually Edit CyberStorm PPC Bios, </br>
 pressing [Esc] at Boot, requires latest ROM 44.71 </br>
 SCSI menu: </br>
-adjust SCSI device ID 0 or 1 to CD Boot, Not Mount.
-LUA 1 for each Device. </br>
+adjust SCSI device ID 0 or 1 for CD Boot, LUA 1 for each Device.  </br>
+Later after HD is installed, CD can be changed to Mount Onlu, No Boot.</br>
-All other devices can be set: No LUA "Dissabled" <7p>
+All other devices can be set to: No LUA "Dissabled" <7p>

 Recomended: 3990 MB </br>
 90000 Clusters 3/4 = 75% size to Boot Partition, </br>
 remaining Clusters to SWAP partition. </p>

-Zorro-III Fast RAM card can be used as Fast SWAP in AmigaOS4.1 </br>
+Zorro-III Fast RAM cards can be used as Fast SWAP in AmigaOS4.1 </br>
+No SWAP partition in HDD needed, That is a Good Options, Zorro-RAM is Faster than SCSI-2 & IDE.</br>
-No SWAP partition needed, but latest AmigaOS4.1 Hotfix2 has a patch to use FastRam as RAM. </br>
+Latest AmigaOS4.1 Hotfix2 has a patch to use FastRam as RAM. </br>
-The Fastest RAM is closer to the CPU,</br>
+The Fastest RAM is closer to the CPU</br>
-Zorro-3 FastRAM is Slower because its far from the CPU, and Zorro slot is a Bottleneck vs. Direct to CPU. </br> In my Opinion FastRAM is Not Real RAM, even is Detected as Real RAM is too slow.</br>
+Zorro-3 FastRAM is Slower than CPU RAM because its far from the CPU, and Zorro slot is a Bottleneck vs. Direct to CPU. </br> In my Opinion FastRAM is Not Real RAM, even its Detected as RAM is too Slow to be Real RAM.</br>
-same as modern PCs, for decades PCIe was slower vs. RAM. </br>
+same as modern PCs, for decades PCIe was slower vs. RAM drive. </br>
-Some Amiga applications wont care Zorro-RAM is slower. </br>
+Some Amiga applications wont care if Zorro-RAM is slower. </br>
-Quake cares, but to Play videos & large photos from Zorro-RAM is fast enough, </br>
+Quake cares, but to Play videos & large photos Zorro-RAM is fast enough, its faster than SCSI-2 & IDE.</br>
-there are Amiga players that play direcly from SCSI & PATA, but most Players Play from RAM. </p>
+there are Amiga players that play direcly from SCSI & IDE, but most Play from RAM. </p>

 All FS-UAE RAM cards with 128MB recommended. </p>